alysivji/notes/software-engineering/philosophy_of_software_design.md

 * write declarations and commnets for the most important class instance variables
 * fill in bodies of methods, adding implementation comments as needed
 * will find flaws in your decision

+---

+## Chapter 16: Modifying Existing Code

+* it's not possible to conceive the right design for a system at the outset; the design of a mature system is determined more by changes made during the system's evolution than by any initial conception

+### Stay Straetgic

+* when developers go into existing code to make changes such as bug fixes or new features, they don't usually think strategically
+    * usually think what is the smallest possible change I can make that does what I need?
+* if you invest a little extra time to refactor and improve the system design, you'll end up with a cleaner system
+* whenever you modify any code, try to find a way to improve the system design at least a little bit in the process
+* every development organization should plan to spend a small fraction of its total effort on cleanup and refactoring; this work will pay for itself over the long run

+### Maintaining comments: keep the comments near the code

+* best way to ensure that comments get updated is to postiion them close to the close they describe, so develoeprs will see them when they change the code
+* if a method has three major phases, don't write one comment at the top of the method that describes all of the phases in detail, write a separate comment for each phase

+### Comments belong in the code, not the commit log

+* place things where develoeprs are likely to see it

+### Maintaining comments: avoid duplication

+* if information is already documented someplace outside of your projet, don't repeat the documentation; just reference the external source

+### Maintaining comments: check the diffs

+* always make sure the change you made is also reflected in the comments; do this during the PR process

+### Higher-level comments are easier to maintain

+* do not reflect details of the code so they will not be affected by minor code changes; only changes in overall behavior will affect these comments

+---

+## Chapter 17: Consistency

+* consistency is a powerful tool for reducing the complexity of a system and making its behavior more obvious
+* consistency means that similar things are done in similar ways and dissimilar things are done in different ways
+* once you have learned how somethign is done in one place, you can use that knowledge to understand other places that use the same approach

+### Ensuring Consistency

+* consistence is hard to maintain, especially when manny people work on a project over a long time
+* create a document that lists the most important overall conventions such as coding style guidelines
+* best way to enforce conventions is to write a tool that checks for violations, and make sure that code cannot be committed to the repository unless it passes the checker
+* code reviews provide an opportunity for education
+* do not change existing conventions; a better idea is not a sufficient excuse to introduce inconsistencies
+    * reconsidering established conventions is rarely a good use of developer time

+---

+## Chapter 18: Code Should be Obvious

+> Software should be designed for ease of reading, not ease of writing

+* obvious code can be read quickly, without much thought
+* unobvious code must expend a lot of time and energy to understand it; reduces efficiency and increases likelihood of misunderstanding and bugs
+* it's easier to notice thatsomeone else's code is nonobvious than to see problems with your own code
+* code review plays a big part in finding obviousness of code

+### Things that make code more obvious

+* use design techniques such as abstractions
+* ensure readers always have information they need to understand code
+* good names
+* consistency
+* white space
+* comments help us understand code that can't be made more obvoius

+### Things that make code less obvious

+* event driven programming where application responds to external occurences; hard to follow flow of control
+* generic containers with grouped elements; use `collections.namedtuples` instead
+* code that violates reader's expectations

+---

+## Chapter 19: Software Trends